 Successful defense of the doctoral proposal and acceptance of a peer-reviewed written document on some completed portion of a project, such as a conference paper or a journal article, with the student as the primary or corresponding author, may serve in lieu of the project presentation and report, with prior written approval from the Student Advisory Committee.

 The master of science degree requires a minimum of 30 credit hours beyond the baccalaureate degree.

-A minimum of 18 credit hours in 5000 or 7000 level graded courses within CALS or EIT must be taken.
+A minimum of 18 credit hours in 5000 or 7000 level graded courses within DCSTEM must be taken.
 A grade of B or greater must be obtained in each course to count towards the minimum course requirement.
 A maximum of six credit hours of independent study (ASCI 7X89) or special topics (5399, ASCI 7399 ) may be applied to the master of science with the following exceptions.
 Those students who are required to use six hours of independent study (ASCI 7X89) to complete a project under the non-thesis option may apply three additional credits of independent study (ASCI 7389 ) or special topics (5399, ASCI 7399 ) to the master of science.